bennylp/saxpy-benchmark/README.md

 # CUDA

-CUDA® is a parallel computing platform and programming model developed by NVIDIA for general computing on (NVIDIA) graphical processing units (GPGPU).
+CUDAï¿½ is a parallel computing platform and programming model developed by NVIDIA for general computing on (NVIDIA) graphical processing units (GPGPU).
 Because NVIDIA is THE undisputed leader in GPU/GPGPU market, that makes CUDA the leading API for GPGPU area.
 In machine learning, AFAIK it is the API that is used by pretty much all ML frameworks utilizing